BobWritesCode/squadup_frontend/.github/ISSUE_TEMPLATE/new-feature.md

 ---
 name: New Feature
 about: Describe this issue template's purpose here.
-title: "[NEW FEAT] "
+title: "[NEW FEAT FE] "
-labels: new feature
+labels: new feature, frontend
 assignees: ''

 ---